matbmoser/industry-core-hub/docs/umbrella/umbrella-deployment-guide.md

 helm upgrade --install ingress-nginx ingress-nginx --repo https://kubernetes.github.io/ingress-nginx --namespace ingress-nginx --create-namespace
 ```
 Use 127.0.0.1 as the Cluster IP and manually configure ingress.

+>[!important]
+> If you follow the windows guide, ignore all minikube commands

+>[!warning]
+> The Windows setup isn't extensively tested, and you may encounter issues.
+We would appreciate any contributions from those who successfully deploy it on Windows.

 #### Verifying the Cluster
 After starting Minikube or Docker Desktop Kubernetes, verify the cluster setup: